Health & Wellness Supports

 We're here to help

-Innis College offers students two dedicated health and wellness-focused staff members, who you can connect with in private, one-to-one settings.
+Innis College offers students two dedicated health and wellness-focused staff members, plus a Master of Social Work intern, who you can connect with in private, one-to-one settings.

-Sana Imran, our assistant dean – community wellness, can help you better understand and access the University’s many wellness resources.
-Think of Sana as a supportive first stop when you have questions.
+Daina can help you better understand and access the University’s many wellness resources.
+Think of Daina as a supportive first stop when you have questions.

-Tracey Doyle, our health and wellness counsellor, can help you with many mental health issues, including:
+Tracey can help you with many mental health issues, including:

 - Relationship or interpersonal problems